George Mikan: Minneapolis Lakers (1947–1954, 1956)

-In the 1950–51 NBA season, Mikan was dominant again, scoring a career-best 28.4 points per game in the regular season, again taking the scoring crown, and had 3.1 assists per game.
+In the 1950–51 NBA season, Mikan was dominant again, scoring a career-best 28.4 points per game in the regular season.
+He won another scoring crown and averaged 3.1 assists per game.
 In that year, the NBA introduced a new statistic: rebounds.
-In this category, Mikan also stood out; his 14.1 rebounds per game (rpg) was only second to the 16.4 rpg of Dolph Schayes of Syracuse.
+In this category, Mikan also stood out; his 14.1 rebounds per game (rpg) was second only to the 16.4 rpg of Dolph Schayes of Syracuse.
 In that year, Mikan participated in one of the most notorious NBA games ever played.
 When the Fort Wayne Pistons played against his Lakers, the Pistons took a 19–18 lead.
 Afraid that Mikan would mount a comeback if he got the ball, the Pistons passed the ball around without any attempt to score a basket.
-With no shot clock invented yet to force them into offense, the score stayed 19–18 to make it the lowest-scoring NBA game of all time.
+With no shot clock invented yet to force them to shoot, the score remained 19–18 until the game's end.
+The game is the lowest-scoring NBA game of all time.
 This game was an important factor in the development of the shot clock, which was introduced four years later.
-Mikan had scored 15 of the Lakers' 18 points, thus scoring 83.3% of his team's points, setting an NBA all-time record.
+Mikan had scored 15 of the Lakers' 18 points, thus scoring 83.3% of his team's points and setting an NBA all-time record.
 In the postseason, Mikan fractured his leg before the 1951 Western Division Finals against the Rochester Royals.
 With Mikan hardly able to move all series long, the Royals won 3–1.
 Decades later, in 1990, Mikan recalled that his leg was taped with a plate; however, despite effectively hopping around the court on one foot, he said he still averaged 20-odd points per game.